 The primary goal of this ambulance will be to provide safe, reliable, and timely healthcare access to patients across Kentucky and surrounding areas.
-This unit will be staffed by Emergency Medical Technicians as a Basic Life Support-capable unit.
+This unit will be staffed by Emergency Medical Technicians and Paramedics providing Advanced Life Support (ALS) services.